kshhaja/SRFramework/README.md

 ### Dependencies

+* InputSystem is the only dependency
+   * The original input module had to inspect every frame, and the input-related codes were easy to fragment. (inputs on player, camera, ui, some other... etc)
+   * The new input system operates on an event-to-input basis.
+You can implement neatly by using the auto-generated code.
+   * Another plus is that key mapping is very easy.

 * working on Unity 2020.1.
 Basically, trying to minimize dependencies.
-* There are no additional packages or libraries needed yet.
+* There are no external packages or libraries needed yet.
 * Backward compatibility is considered after the stable version.

 ### Installing

 * Place the code in "your unity project/Asset" directory.
+* Install the input system via the package manager. ( Package Manager / Unity Registry / Input System )

 ### Executing program